Top 20% in Singapore Has More Wealth Than Bottom 80% Combined

 The MOF report also stated that Singapore’s Gini coefficient for wealth inequality was estimated at 0.55.

-This puts Singapore at the fifth place, tied with Australia and Luxembourg, according to the UBS report.
+This puts Singapore in the fifth place, tied with Australia and Luxembourg, according to the UBS report.

 Subscribe for Newsletter